2018 Minnesota elections: Governor

 Incumbent DFL Governor Mark Dayton did not seek re-election, but was eligible to do so.

 Hennepin County Commissioner Jeff Johnson was the Republican nominee and U.S. Representative Tim Walz was the DFL nominee.
-Other candidates included Grassroots-Legalize Cannabis Party candidate Chris Wright and Libertarian Party candidate Josh Welter.
-Candidates who lost the primary election for the Republican nomination include former Governor Tim Pawlenty and Matt Kruse.
+Other candidates included Grassroots–Legalize Cannabis Party candidate Chris Wright and Libertarian Party candidate Josh Welter.
+Candidates who lost the primary election for the Republican nomination include former governor Tim Pawlenty and Matt Kruse.
 Candidates who lost the primary election for the DFL nomination include State Representative Erin Murphy, Minnesota Attorney General Lori Swanson, Tim Holden, and Olé Savior.
 Walz won the election.

-Secretary of State
+Secretary of state

-Incumbent DFL Secretary of State Steve Simon announced on January 23, 2018, that he would seek re-election.
-Former State Senator John Howe was the Republican nominee.
+Incumbent DFL secretary of state Steve Simon announced on January 23, 2018, that he would seek re-election.
+Former state senator John Howe was the Republican nominee.
 William Denney sought election as an Independence Party candidate.
 Simon won re-election to a second term.

-State Auditor
+State auditor

-Incumbent DFL State Auditor Rebecca Otto announced on January 9, 2017, that she would not seek re-election and would seek election to be governor.
+Incumbent DFL state auditor Rebecca Otto announced on January 9, 2017, that she would not seek re-election and would instead run for governor.

-Former State Representative Pam Myhra was the Republican nominee.
+Former state representative Pam Myhra was the Republican nominee.
 Julie Blaha was the DFL nominee.
 Other candidates included Legal Marijuana Now Party candidate Michael Ford and Libertarian Party candidate Chris Dock.
 Blaha won the election.

-Attorney General
+Attorney general

-Incumbent DFL Attorney General Lori Swanson announced on January 28, 2018, that she would seek re-election.
-On June 4, 2018, Swanson announced that she would not seek re-election and instead seek election to be governor.
+Incumbent DFL attorney general Lori Swanson announced on January 28, 2018, that she would seek re-election.
+On June 4, 2018, Swanson announced that she would not seek re-election and instead run for governor.

-Former State Representative Doug Wardlow was the Republican nominee and U.S. Representative Keith Ellison was the DFL nominee.
-Noah Johnson sought election as a Grassroots-Legalize Cannabis Party candidate.
-Candidates who lost the primary election for the Republican nomination include Sharon Anderson and former State Senator Bob Lessard.
+Former state representative Doug Wardlow was the Republican nominee and U.S. Representative Keith Ellison was the DFL nominee.
+Noah Johnson sought election as a Grassroots–Legalize Cannabis Party candidate.
+Candidates who lost the primary election for the Republican nomination include Sharon Anderson and former state senator Bob Lessard.
 Candidates who lost the primary election for the DFL nomination include State Representative Debra Hilstrom, former Ramsey County attorney Tom Foley, Matt Pelikan, and former commissioner of the Minnesota Department of Commerce Mike Rothman.
 Ellison won the election.